Summer Stipends for Faculty

 Types of Summer Stipends:

-Scholarly Work or Artistic Project: This award is designed to provide support and incentive for faculty who plan to bring a piece of creative work or a research project to a close, or who plan to complete a significant portion of a larger project.
+Scholarly Work or Artistic Project: This award is designed to provide support and incentive for faculty who plan to bring a piece of creative work or a research project to a close, or who plan to complete a significant portion of a larger project at any stage.
 Criteria will include magnitude of the project; likelihood of publication, exhibition, or performance; and overall significance of the project for the field.
-The end result of the summer project will be a manuscript submitted for publication, an exhibition, or a performance.

 Course Development and Renewal: Summer stipends may be granted for course development, technological enhancement, or for significant revision of full-credit courses and curricula.
-Priority will be given to proposals that support University-wide institutional goals and initiatives, such as multicultural diversity, interdisciplinarity, internationalization, ethics, and First-Year Seminars.
+Priority will be given to proposals that support University-wide institutional goals and initiatives.
 Applicants should attach a letter of support from their department Chairs and from Directors or Coordinators of relevant interdisciplinary programs, confirming that the proposed course or revision meets a department and/or program need and that the course will be able to be offered within two years of the award.
 It is desirable that these courses be offered more than once and become part of the regular DePauw curriculum.

 Criteria for Evaluation: